Skip to content

 Memorable Experiences

-Peasants, Princes and Pestilence
+Summer 1: Peasants, Princes and Pestilence

 In our topic, Peasants, Princes and Pestilence, we will be focusing on History.
-Looking at the plague village of Eyam and how the locals of Derbyshire had to heroically quarantine themselves to prevent the spread of the plague!
+We will be looking at the plague village of Eyam and how the locals of Derbyshire had to heroically quarantine themselves to prevent the spread of the plague!

 Memorable Experiences